 Dating back to the Han dynasty, Chinese calligraphy is the most important ancient Chinese art form alongside painting.
 More than merely writing, good calligraphy is about brush control, attention to composition and self-expression.
 It is often said that how one wrote was as important as what one wrote.
 Participants of the summer school will get to try their hand at this almost 2,000-year old Chinese art form.

 Tea drinking has a special place in Chinese culture and everyday life.
 Because the Chinese believe that tea can enhance the mood, tea drinking has become an indispensable part of both social and business life in China for centuries.
 We invite you to come and have a drink with us and learn from one of Shanghai’s best tea ceremony experts about the art of preparing and consuming tea.

-A total of three lectures will be devoted to getting to know the distinctly different Chinese business environment better:
+A total of four lectures will be devoted to getting to know the distinctly different Chinese business environment better: